×

 Huse takes over for FD soccer

-Nic Huse has been around soccer for a long time, and now the former Dodger will take over the Fort Dodge boys soccer program.
+Nic Huse has been around soccer for a long time, and now, the former Dodger will take over the Fort Dodge boys program.

-The 2001 FDSH graduate was an assistant under longtime Joe Jackson last season, and after Jackson’s retirement Huse will take over.
+The 2001 FDSH graduate was an assistant under longtime Joe Jackson last season, and after Jackson decided to retire, Huse took over the reins.

-Huse has been coaching local soccer for over 10 years, coaching for the Fort Dodge Soccer Association as well as Chaos teams.
+Huse has been involved at the local youth levels for over 10 years, coaching for the Fort Dodge Soccer Association as well as Chaos teams.

 “I never imagined I would be here,” Huse said.
-“It was eye opening last season, seeing how good teams are and how good soccer is in Iowa.”
+“It was eye-opening last season, seeing how good teams are and how great soccer (has become) in Iowa.”

 The Dodgers return 12 letterwinners from last year’s squad.

-After strong freshman seasons, sophomores back are Alex Berger, Ayden Le, and Caleb Huse.
+After strong freshman seasons in 2025, sophomores back are Alex Berger, Ayden Le, and Caleb Huse.

 “We only have four seniors and have 12 guys returning,” Huse said.
 “So we have a solid group back, mixed in with a couple of freshmen who will see the field.”

-The Dodgers struggled in the win column last season, picking up three wins.
-Fort Dodge earned a 5-0 win over East Sac County, they beat Waterloo East 3-0 and Des Moines Hoover (1-0).
+The Dodgers struggled in the win column last season, picking up three victories.
+Fort Dodge earned a 5-0 triumph over East Sac County, while also topping Waterloo East (3-0) and Des Moines Hoover (1-0).

-Huse saw a glimpse of what his club has to offer in a scrimmage against Webster City last week.
+Huse saw glimpses of what his club has to offer in a scrimmage against Webster City last week.

 “We just had a scrimmage with Webster City,” Huse said.
 “The best part of it was they were having fun.